threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### What is the the Threefold blockchain?

 ThreeFold blockchain is the layer 0 infrastructure for an open source peer-to-peer (P2P) Internet owned by humanity.

 ***

+### What is the simple architecture of the Threefold Grid, in simple terms?

+Essentially, the Threefold Grid is composed on the people using it, the 3node servers offering compute, storage and network resources, and the TF Chain, which is the blockchain of Threefold.

+Middleware is also used, such as GraphQL and GrixProxy, to get and organize data from the Threefold Chain.
+Middleware helps to make data available and to manage load.

+3nodes store workloads data and can report on their state to the TF Grid and to middleware.

+***